 Patients with peripheral artery disease (PAD) have the same risk of death from heart events or stroke as people already diagnosed with heart disease.
 The risk increases as PAD gets worse.
 The worse the leg condition, the poorer the overall health of the patient.

 If patients have blood clots and blockages in other arteries (brain, heart) as well as the legs, the risk for any vascular complication involving the heart, the brain, or the leg arteries increases much more.

 Severe advanced PAD can cause gangrene (tissue death) that leads to limb amputation.
 These conditions may result from critical limb ischemia (chronic blockage of arteries in the legs) or acute occlusion (sudden development of blood clot in a major artery of the leg.).

 Poor Physical and Mental Functioning

-There are two treatment goals for PAD and claudication:
+There are 2 treatment goals for PAD and claudication.